 Cities and counties handle code violations and liens differently than they did just a few year ago.
 In the so called “good old days” the revenue these municipalities received from code violations was not a lot of money.
 The building department was always a profit center for them but code violations were sort of a step-child.
-Code Violations Fort Lauderdale
+Report Code Violation Fort Lauderdale

 Seldom, if ever, did the code enforcement officers scour neighborhoods to find homeowners, handymen or contractors working without permits.
 I vividly remember a mayor of a large local city tell me how the city’s legal department felt code liens were only enforceable to the amount of the actual cost of the city’s enforcement effort.